alaudet/raspi-sump/docs/quick_start.md

 Setup hardware (Please make sure you understand GPIO information on your pi).

-Echo *MUST* have a 1K resistor between it and the GPIO pin on your pi or else you will most likely fry it.
+You must use two resistors to create a voltage divider from the Sensor to the Pi.
+There are various combinations of resistors that you can use, a google search for Voltage Divider Calculator will allow you to calculate which combination you can use to bring the voltage down from the echo pin to 3.3V.
+I used a 470 Ohm and 1K Ohm resistor to bring the voltage down on the GPIO pin to 3.4 which is within a tolerable 5% level.
 Four wires connected as follows from the sensor to the pi (note, this will require some soldering).
 A floppy disk power connector fits nicely on the sensor.

 1-VCC pin to 5V pin on Pi (pin 2)

-2-Ground pin to Ground on Pi (pin 6)
+2-Ground pin to Ground on Pi (pin 6)  (Connect to 1K resistor and bridge to echo line)

 3-Trig pin to GPIO

-4-Echo pin to GPIO (need 1k resistor)
+4-Echo pin to GPIO (need 470R resistor and 1K resistor to create a voltage divider.)
+I will try and put a diagram up here in the future.
+In short, the 470 Ohm and 1K Ohm resistor are connected to one another with the Echo wire soldered between both of them to the GPIO pin.
+The other end of the 1K resistor is then soldered to the Ground wire.

 see http://www.linuxnorth.org/raspi-sump/ for information on pins I used.